Chef Keith Taylor of Zachary’s BBQ & Soul Kitchens Creates Philadelphia Pretzel Stuffing

 “We are humbled and grateful to be a part of your table on the holidays and every day,” said Taylor.
 “Philadelphia Pretzel Staffing represents a piece of our tireless pursuit of coming up with new culinary creations and doing our part to help solve big issues.”

-One thought on “Chef Keith Taylor of Zachary’s BBQ & Soul Kitchens Creates Philadelphia Pretzel Stuffing
+One response to “Chef Keith Taylor of Zachary’s BBQ & Soul Kitchens Creates Philadelphia Pretzel Stuffing”

 Leave a Reply